DataFire/Integrations/integrations/generated/callfire/README.md

   * tollFreeCount `integer`: Total count of toll-free numbers requested
   * zipcode `string`: A five-digit Zip code of requested numbers

+### Page
+* Page `object`: Represents a page with results returned by query operation.
+Check [pagination](https://developers.callfire.com/docs.html#pagination) page for more information about pagination in CallFire API.
+  * items `array`: A list of returned items
+    * items `object`
+  * limit `integer`: A maximum number of returned items.
+If items.size() < limit assume no more items
+  * offset `integer`: An offset from a start of paging source
+  * totalCount `integer`: Total count of available results. -1 if unknown

 ### QuestionResponse
 * QuestionResponse `object`: Object represents the question and client's answer, used in cloud call center / IVR campaign
   * question `string`: A text of a question